GLPRL/SwissJnife/README.md

 # SwissJnife - WIP
-Developed by Gal Pearl & Yonatan
+Developed by Gal Pearl & Yonatan Volsky

 SwissJnife is a multi tool written in Java, currently featuring file encryption / decryption and a network sniffer (scanner is currently in progress).